tonethar/IGME-330-Master/notes/1-ml-pre-trained-models.md

-# 1 - Machine Learning with ml5 - Image Classification with pre-trained models
+# 1 - Machine Learning with ml5 - Image Classification

 ## I. What is Machine Learning